dossiers-page/dossiers-page/_posts/2020-10-18-bring-your-own-data.md

 One reason I love Software Engineering is that, with right user experience; even a layman can start using any software tool.
 When it comes to data analysis, for subject experts (doctors, public health workers, bankers and many others), getting the head around R or Python or even automl is bit hard.
 This blog and the below tool is an experiment on bringing in data analysis without the theory.

+Please add your comments at the bottom of the page on the use of such a tool/how this could be made better etc
 ## How to get started (animation below)
 ![Instructions](/assets/images/how_to_use_the_analysis_portal.gif)
 ### Please wait for the below application to load